 Children in Kindergarten through sixth grade are screened for vision, hearing, dental defects, height and weight.
-The screening program also incorporates scoliosis and blood pressure.
 Parents are notified of any health concerns as they are identified.
 Parents who do not wish their child to participate in the school-screening program must communicate this in writing to the school office at the start of the school year.
 Because Nebraska statutes require school-age screening, parents who remove their child from the screening program must submit findings from an alternate medical provider to the school by December 1.